abhishekprakash256/Rust/README.md

-cargo run    #to make the project and run the file as well cargo check   #to check the code is that has errors rustfmt <filename.rs>   #to format the rust files
+cargo run    #to make the project and run the file as well cargo check   #to check the code is that has errors rustfmt <filename.rs>   #to format the rust files cargo new --lib restaurent   #to make the new library crate, with cargo directory
 ```

 ### Concepts